-The blade will not trip with the pin in the locked position.
+The V-blade will not trip with the pin in the locked position.
 Power with 2 speed transaxles must be operated in low range.
 The machine must be operated at very slow speed to prevent personal injury or damage to the machine if an immovable object is struck.

-Blade Angle Adjustment
+Blade Wing Angle Adjustment

-The secondary SDLA lever on the power unit controls the angle of the blade.
-The blade can be angled up to 30 degrees to the right or left.
+The secondary SDLA lever\ on the power unit controls the angle of the blade wings.
+The blade wings can be angled independently from 30° forward to 30° backwards.
+The blade can be angled right and left, swept back, and swept forward.